666wanglei/RainHCNet-main/README.md

 # RainHCNet
 RainHCNet is a PyTorch-based spatiotemporal sequence precipitation nowcasting model.
-For more information, please refer to RainHCNet
+For more information, please refer to [RainHCNet](https://ieeexplore.ieee.org/document/10918910).

 # File Structure
 **train_seq.npy & test_seq.npy**: Files defining the data sequence order for training and testing on KNMI datasets.